Will Smith was hailed as a "champion for diversity" as he was honoured at the MTV Movie Awards.

 Star Wars Episode VII: The Force Awakens was named movie of the year, while the film's British star Daisy Ridley was awarded a golden popcorn statue for breakthrough performance for her role as Rey.

-Smith, who was joined at the ceremony in Los Angeles by sons Trey and Jaden, joked that he thought his honour was "code for the old-ass dude award".
+Will, who was joined at the ceremony in Los Angeles by sons Trey and Jaden, joked that he thought his honour was "code for the old-ass dude award".

 "This is absolutely beautiful," he said.
 "I released my first record when I was 17.
 I'm 47 years old now.
 This June marks 30 years in this business.

 "I'm dedicated to being a light in this world."

 Oscar-winning actress Halle Berry, who presented Smith with his award, said: "Will is a champion for diversity in Hollywood, blazing a path for actors by showing that someone of any colour can play any role, and can open any movie and win any award and be the biggest freaking movie star in the whole world."

 Actress Queen Latifah also paid tribute to Smith and described him as the "king of all blockbusters".

 Daisy beat her Star Wars co-star and fellow Briton John Boyega to win the breakthrough performance award.